Skip to main content

 Products

-Add each product you want to forecast.
-A product represents a distinct revenue line (e.g. "Software License", "Support Package", "Hardware Unit").
+Add each product you want to forecast (e.g. "Software License", "Support Package", "Hardware Unit").
+There are three ways to populate products:

 Revenue channels